Back to blog

 This will leave you with an array of all the reviews over which you'll iterate and gather the required information.

-You need an array where you can add the processed reviews and a for loop to start iterating:
+You need an array where you can add the processed reviews and a for loop for each review type to start iterating:

 Author name